BadCash/worms3000/README.md

 Installation
 ------------
 This game can be downloaded and played directly in your browser.
 There are, however, a couple of things to keep in mind.
 First, your browser must obviously support HTML5 Canvas and HTML Audio.
-Secondly, it is possible to simply run the game in your browser directly from your local computer.
-However, if you're not running the game via a PHP-enabled webserver the highscore feature won't be available since it uses AJAX and PHP to store and retrieve the highscores.
+Secondly, while it is possible to simply run the game in your browser directly from your local computer, the highscore feature won't be available since it uses AJAX and PHP to store and retrieve the highscores.

+To install the game on your webserver simply download the sourcecode from GitHub and place it in a folder on your webserver.

 **IMPORTANT NOTE: When installing the game on a webserver keep in mind that you have to make the highscores.txt file writable for
 PHP to be able to store the highscores!**